Bus transport in Queensland: South-East Queensland

 Translink is the division of the Department of Transport and Main Roads that coordinates the provision all public bus services and some school bus services across South East Queensland.
 Operation of these bus services are contracted to the Brisbane City Council within the bounds of that local government area, and various private operators in the rest of South-East Queensland.
 Services are pursuant to Translink's timetabling and integrated ticketing system, including the go card.

 Translink also oversees Queensland Rail suburban trains and RiverCity Ferries on the Brisbane River to enable an integrated public transport system for the region.

 Regional Queensland

 As of April 2023, nearly all qconnect services have been transferred to Translink. qconnect was established an agency of the Queensland Transport in December 2007 as a regional counterpart to Translink, in order to bring coordination of public urban buses, regional air routes, and long-distance coaches throughout regional Queensland under the same banner.
 The bus networks of large regional towns, such as Warwick and Cairns, were formerly managed by qconnect.
 The only network still managed by qconnect as of July 2025 is North Stradbroke Island.

+As of 1 December 2025, the qconnect brand was dissolved and all services are managed by Translink.

 School bus routes not falling under the administration of qconnect regional and rural Queensland are managed directly by the Department of Transport and Main Roads, and delivered by over 700 local providers.